astorDev/confi/providers/dotnet/article/index.md

 Current Count: 5
 ```

-As you may see, there's not `Changed...` message printed.
+As you may see, there's no `Changed...` message printed.
 That's because we have notified the system about the updates.
 Gladly, that's very easy to do - we'll just need to call the `OnReload` method we inherited from the `ConfigurationProvider`.

-We update our configuration value every time the `Load` method called, therefore after updating the value we should notify about the fact that changes have happened.
+We update our configuration value every time the `Load` method is called, therefore after updating the value, we should notify about the fact that changes have happened.
 Here's how our updated `Load` method should look like:

 ```cs
 public override void Load() {